ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

-# Parallel programming in Multicore OCaml
+# Parallel Programming in Multicore OCaml

 This tutorial will help you get started with writing parallel programs in Multicore OCaml.
-All the code examples along with their corresponding dune file are available in the `code/` directory.
+All the code examples along with their corresponding **dune** file are available in the `code/` directory.
 The tutorial is organised into the following sections: